-Office Online Server delivers browser-based versions of Office apps in an on-premises environment, giving users more flexibility and collaboration opportunities.
-Office Online Server is the next version of Office Web Apps Server and it delivers browser-based versions of Word, PowerPoint, Excel, and OneNote to be more specific.
+Office Online Server delivers browser-based versions of Office apps (Word, PowerPoint, Excel, and OneNote to be more specific) in an on-premises environment, thereby giving users more flexibility and collaboration opportunities.

 It works with products and services that support WOPI (Web app Open Platform Interface protocol).
-These products, known as hosts, include SharePoint Server, and Exchange Server etc. Kindly refer to this interesting guide: How to Install Apache OpenOffice on Ubuntu, Why should you use Veeam to protect your Microsoft 365 Data?, How to integrate Mendeley Cite for Microsoft Word on Mac and M365 Backup: Why is it imperative to protect Microsoft 365?.
+These products, known as hosts, include SharePoint Server, and Exchange Server etc. In this article, you will learn how to set up and Configure Office Online Server.
+Kindly refer to this interesting guide: How to Install Apache OpenOffice on Ubuntu, and Why should you use Veeam to protect your Microsoft 365 Data?

 Office Online Server is a component of Office; therefore, it will be shown under each of the Office product pages including Office Standard 2016, Office Professional Plus 2016, and Office 2016 for Mac Standard.
 Here are some related guides: How to Cancel Office 365 Family Subscription, How to install and activate Office 2019 on your Mac PC, How do you change the account that Office says it belongs to on a Mac, and how to Fix Microsoft Excel Crash Issue